-3. LEIF AS PROCESSING AGENT
+3. PAYMENT MANAGEMENT BY LEIF

-You hereby consent to Leif acting as the agent of Company and managing and processing all aspects of this Agreement, including but not limited to monitoring your Earned Income in your Approved Bank Account, processing payments, and performing reconciliations.
-You further agree to cooperate with all requests made by Leif in connection with your compliance with terms and conditions of this Agreement, including by providing information, documents, and authorizations, as requested from time to time.
+Leif is the Company's designated processing agent for this Agreement.
+You hereby consent to and authorize Leif to act as the agent of Company and to manage and process all requirements contemplated by this Agreement, including but not limited to monitoring your Earned Income in your Approved Bank Account, processing your payment obligations under this Agreement, and performing Reconciliation.
+You further agree to cooperate with all requests of Leif in connection with processing and your compliance with all terms of this Agreement, including providing all documents or consents that may be requested of you from time to time by Leif in connection with this Agreement.

-4. MAKING PAYMENTS FROM EARNED INCOME.
+4. MAKING PAYMENTS FROM YOUR EARNED INCOME.

-- a.
+a.
 Payment Term.
-Your Payment Term will start immediately upon completion of or withdrawal from your Higher Education or Training, whichever occurs first.
-However, your obligation to make Monthly Payments will occur only if you are earning the Qualified Monthly Earned Income or as otherwise provided herein.
-Your Payment Term will end upon Payment Satisfaction. - b.
+Your Payment Term will start immediately upon graduation or upon your withdrawal from the Higher Education or Training (identified in Section 2.a), whichever is first to occur.
+However, the obligation to make Monthly Payments will occur only if you are earning the Qualified Monthly Earned Income.
+Your Payment Term will end upon Payment Satisfaction (as described in Section 2.b).

+b.
 Reporting of all Earned Income.
-Upon completion of your Higher Education or Training and throughout the Payment Term, you agree to use the Leif Platform to communicate: (i) all employment positions you accept including, if requested, a description of the business and products or services provided by each Employer and the nature of your position with each Employer; (ii) your base salary for each employment position; and (iii) your projected annual gross Earned Income.
-You further agree during the Payment Term to update through the Leif Platform any changes in your projected annual gross Earned Income within thirty (30) days of any event giving rise to such change. - c.
+Upon completion of your Higher Education or Training and throughout the Payment Term, you agree to communicate to the Company and/or Leif, using the Leif Platform, (i) all employment positions you accept, including, if requested, a description as to the business and services or products provided by each employer and the nature of your position with each employer, (ii) your base salary for each employment position, (iii) your projected annual gross Earned Income from all Employers, including any Earned Income from self-employment, and (iv) any non-cash consideration, equity or deferred compensation rights granted to you.
+You further agree during the Payment Term to update, using the Leif Platform, any changes in your projected gross income within thirty (30) days of any event giving rise to the expected change in your Earned Income.

+c.
 Monthly Payment Based on Projected Earned Income.
-Based on the projected Earned Income you report to Leif, subject to reconciliation as provided below, you shall pay Company a Monthly Payment for each month in which you have Qualified Monthly Earned Income. - d.
+Based on the projected Earned Income you provide to the Company and/or Leif, but subject to the provisions for audit and Reconciliation (as provided in Section 5 below), you shall pay to us a Monthly Payment, determined in accordance with your Income Share, for each month in which you have Qualified Monthly Earned Income.

+d.
 Methods of Payment.
-Prior to or upon commencement of the Payment Term, you agree to elect one of following options for recurring Monthly Payments and any other payment(s) owing under this Agreement: - i. electronic funds transfers from your Approved Bank Account; or - ii. payments by credit card.
+Prior to but no later than the commencement of the Payment Term, you agree to elect to one of two options for payment to us of the Monthly Payment:

-You agree to execute authorizations any other documentation necessary for Leif to implement your election.
+i.
+Automatic Withdrawal from Approved Bank Account.
+You will elect to allow Leif, as the Company's processing agent, to automatically deduct your Monthly Payment from you Approved Bank Account, as described below; or ii.
+Credit Card Payment.
+You will provide Leif, as the Company's processing agent, with a credit card number and execute an authorization for payment by credit card and such other documentation as may be required to authorize Leif to charge Monthly Payments to your designated credit card on a recurring basis.